akkartik/mu/README.md

 a) Try running the tests: `./test_apps`

+b) There's a handy [summary](mu_instructions) of how the Mu compiler translates instructions to SubX.

-b) Check out the online help.
+c) Check out the online help on SubX.
 Starting point: `./bootstrap`

-c) Familiarize yourself with `./bootstrap help opcodes`.
-If you program in Mu you'll spend a lot of time with it.
+d) Familiarize yourself with the list of opcodes supported in SubX: `./bootstrap help opcodes`.
 (It's also [in this repo](https://github.com/akkartik/mu/blob/master/subx_opcodes).)
 [Here](https://lobste.rs/s/qglfdp/subx_minimalist_assembly_language_for#c_o9ddqk)
 are some tips on my setup for quickly finding the right opcode for any situation from within Vim.

-d) Try working on [the starter exercises](https://github.com/akkartik/mu/pulls) (labelled `hello`).
+e) Try working on [some starter SubX exercises](https://github.com/akkartik/mu/pulls) (labelled `hello`).

-e) SubX comes with some useful [syntax sugar](http://akkartik.name/post/mu-2019-1).
+f) SubX comes with some useful [syntax sugar](http://akkartik.name/post/mu-2019-1).
-Check it out.

 ## Credits